DocMight618/MACSS_math_camp/README.md

 * MA and PhD students in the social sciences who have significant prior training and experience in mathematics and statistics and seek to complete the [Certificate in Computational Social Science](https://macss.uchicago.edu/content/certificate-current-students)
 * Students looking for a slower-paced camp focused specifically on algebra, calculus, and probability should enroll in SOSC 30100 - Mathematics for Social Sciences.
 This two-week course makes no assumption of prior math/stats training.
 Those of you who struggle with the material of this course may switch after the first week to SOSC 30100.

+  ### Attendance
+  Attendance is expected but not required.
+Students are responsible for the content covered in class.

 ### Assignments: Gradescope
 Join our gradescope classroom: WB3W6G This code should enable anyone to join.
 Please be sure to upload a CLEAR AND READABLE DOCUMENT that is labeled.